hnefatafl01/GitFit/README.md

 # GitFit
-Simple Application to find exercises based on muscle group
+* Find exercises based on muscle group
+* List exercises for a workout

 # Demo
 * https://youtu.be/g83JiNDj_FU